Silvano315/Exotic-Fruit-Classification/README.md

 7. Create graphs to visualize and compare the model performance.
 8. Analyze and interpret the results to identify areas for improvement.

+To complete all the project requirements, I have created a single [notebook](Project_Notebook.ipynb) where all operations are performed and results are visualized.
+Additionally, I have organized the code into a [`src`](src/) folder containing Python files with the methods used in the notebook.

 ## Dataset